danilocgsilva/3dgarden/sphere_of_cubes.md

 ## 10.000 cubes in javascript

 How does the works like when working in a format more suitable for publishing, like showing the 10.000 cubes in browser?

+Creating a sphere if 10.000 cubes, in fact, is not something advanced to do in 3d.
+So, a suite like Blender is not necessary at all.
+You can check the project in `threejs/environment` folder.